 Before you go back to the drawing board, reconsider your product positioning.

 Legendary Harvard Business School professor Michael Porter defines competition in business as the struggle to attain a profitable, unique position in the market.
 Instead of “competing to be the best,” you should “compete to be unique.”

-Differentiation is about standing out from the noise and giving people a reason to choose you over others.
+A differentiation strategy is a way to stand out from the noise and give people a reason to choose your business over others.
 You’d think companies would be all about that.